 CAEC Science

 The CAEC Science section is 90 minutes long and has 35 questions.
-You will see the following topics on this section of the new Canadian CAEC exam:
+You will see the following topics in this section of the new Canadian CAEC exam:

 CAEC Social Studies